Eos: Homer and Hesiod

 But soon as early Dawn appeared, the rosy-fingered, then gathered the folk about the pyre of glorious Hector.

-Aurora Taking Leave of Tithonus by Francesco Solimena, oil on canvas, 1704, J. Paul Getty Museum.
+The Gates of Dawn, 1900 oil-on-canvas painting by Herbert James Draper.

 She is most often associated with her Homeric epithet "rosy-fingered" Eos Rhododactylos, but Homer also calls her Eos Erigeneia:

 That brightest of stars appeared, Eosphoros, that most often heralds the light of early-rising Dawn (Eos Erigeneia).

 Near the end of the Odyssey, Athena, wanting to buy Odysseus some time with his wife Penelope after they have reunited with each other, orders Eos not to yoke her two horses, thus delaying the coming of the new day:

 And rose-fingered Dawn would have shone for the weepers had not bright-eyed goddess Athena thought of other things.
 She checked the long night in its passage, and further, held golden-throned Dawn over Ocean and didn't let her yoke her swift-footed horses, that bring daylight to men, Lampus and Phaethon, the colts that carry Dawn.

 In the Theogony, Hesiod wrote "[a]nd after these Erigeneia ["Early-born"] bore the star Eosphoros ("Dawn-bringer"), and the gleaming stars with which heaven is crowned".
 Thus Eos is preceded by the Morning Star, and is thus seen as the genetrix of all the stars and planets; her tears are considered to have created the morning dew, personified as Ersa or Herse, who is otherwise the daughter of her sister Selene by Zeus.